Atripla can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 What is Atripla?

 Atripla is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 12 years of age and older.
-Atripla can be used alone as a complete treatment regimen or in combination with other HIV medicines.
+Atripla can be used alone as a complete treatment regimen or with other HIV medicines.

 Atripla contains the following three different HIV medicines combined in one pill: